ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 # !r;;
 - : int = 0
 ```

+Note that `!r` and `r` have different types, `int` and `int ref`, respectively.
+Just like it is no possible to perform multiplication of an integer and a float,
+it is not possible to update an integer or multiply a reference.

 Let's update the content of `r`.
 Here `:=` is the assignment operator; it is
 pronounced “receives”.